April 11, 2026 · By Denis N.

 Most owners are surprised when they track it carefully for even a week.
 The interruptions add up faster than expected.
 The approval bottlenecks run longer.
 The time spent in systems that don't communicate is higher.
 And the processes that exist purely out of habit — that nobody would design today if starting from scratch — are more numerous than anyone would like to admit.

-The administrative time drain in your business is not inevitable.
-It is not the price of running a small business.
-It is a variable — one that can be measured, understood, and reduced.
+The administrative time drain in your business is not inevitable — it is a variable you can measure, understand, and reduce.
 And unlike most business costs, reducing it tends to compound: less administrative time waste means more capacity for real work, which means better outcomes, which means fewer fires to fight, which means less administrative overhead again.
 The loop can run in reverse.

 Related: What is TIMWOODS?
 The 8 Types of Waste Holding Your Small Business Back